 An autoimmune disease can affect specific parts of the body, such as coeliac disease where the lining of the small intestine becomes inflamed, and multiple sclerosis where the immune system attacks the nerve cells in the brain and spinal cord.
 But some autoimmune diseases can affect almost the entire body, such as lupus which affects the skin, heart, lungs and kidneys.
 Lupus sufferers can develop a distinctive characteristic butterfly-shaped rash over their cheeks and nose.
 Like many autoimmune diseases, the cause of lupus is poorly understood, and diagnosis can sometimes be difficult.

 Interestingly, two of the most common thyroid diseases, Graves’ Disease and Hashimoto’s thyroiditis, are caused by an autoimmune response.
-In Graves' disease, the immune system produces antibodies which cause the thyroid to produce an excess of hormones.
-In Hashimoto's thyroiditis, the body attacks the cells in the thyroid gland leading to a decrease in the amount of hormones produced.
+In Graves' disease, the immune system produces antibodies that cause the thyroid to produce an excess of hormones.
+In Hashimoto's thyroiditis, the body attacks the cells in the thyroid gland leading to a decrease in the number of hormones produced.

 Symptoms are often varied

-As there are many different types of autoimmune disease, there are also a wide range of symptoms, but often the early symptoms can be similar and include:
+As there are many different types of autoimmune disease, there is also a wide range of symptoms, but often the early symptoms can be similar and include:

 Individual autoimmune diseases also have their own unique symptoms.
 For example, Addison's disease causes low mood, decreased appetite and increased thirst.
 Hashimoto's disease on the other hand causes weight gain, fatigue and slowed heart rate.
 Some autoimmune diseases like psoriasis or rheumatoid arthritis (RA) cause flare-ups, where symptoms come and go.